Coronavirus Changing Businesses

 The Next Move

 Employers now must give importance to the employee's trust and make the workplace safer.
-Everything from social distancing to continuous testing, to availability of PPE (personal protective equipment), must be necessary for the workplace.
+Everything from social distancing to continuous testing, to the availability of PPE (personal protective equipment), must be necessary for the workplace.

 Developing Countries and Pandemic